All Episodes

 I'm like, because nobody knows.

-Well, I mean, I think last week was uh, you know, evidence of just how important, you know, repetition is when it comes to life-saving treatment.
+Well, I mean, I think last week was, you know, evidence of just how important, you know, repetition is when it comes to life-saving treatment.

 I don't think you can say that enough, you know, at the end of the day.

-All right, let's let's do a test, then we'll go back to our calls for the Joe, just answer this question, and I'll put you right back on hold.
+Joe, just answer this question, then I'll put you right back on hold.

-Now, if you if you test positive or someone you love tests positive for COVID, what are you supposed to do, according to Sean Hannity?
+Now, if you test positive or someone you love test positive for COVID, what are you supposed to do, according to Sean Hannity?

 What am I supposed to do?